ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 **Perì Pantheōrías**

-Speaking of a "Theory of Everything", how deep can we go?
+Speaking of "Theories of Everything", how deep can we go?

-Use formal language as metaphysical microscope to dig deeper.
+Use suitable formal language as metaphysical microscope.

 \begin{imagefromfile}
   "file_name": "Adjointness.jpg",